 In our earlier blog post, visual network analysis dashboards that work, we used established visualization design theories to build an interactive analysis tool for your dashboard reporting system.
-We explored the data as a network and a timeline, using clever styling and intelligent grouping to uncover high-level patterns.
+We explored the data using timeline and network visualization, using clever styling and intelligent grouping to uncover high-level patterns.

 This time we’ll make your dashboard even better at sharing context and insight.
 We’ll use advanced features of KeyLines and KronoGraph – including powerful graph algorithms and pattern of life analysis – to understand specific data connections.